 Graduate Teaching Assistantships (GLAs).
 Ecology typically has 16 of these assistantships of which 3 are usually assigned to the Division of Biology to help with the Biology core courses.
 The Assistantship requires 18 hours of service per week.

-Graduate School Assistantships (GSAs).
-Also called University-Wide Assistantships, these are awarded by the Graduate School in University-wide competition.
-The Graduate School requires that recipients do 16 hours service per week but leaves the specific duties up to the department.
+Graduate School Research Assistantships (GSRAs).
+Also called University-Wide assistantships, these are awarded by the Graduate School in University-wide competition.
+The Graduate School requires that recipients do 18 hours service per week but leaves the specific duties up to the department.